azdavis/rjsonnet/docs/types.md

 For flow typing, rjsonnet understands how the runtime behavior of certain expressions depends on the types of values, and thus uses that information to infer static types.
 We call these certain expressions the "flow tests".

-These flow tests tests are the same ones supported in `assert`s, which, when at the very beginning of a function, serve as type annotations for the function parameters.
+These flow tests are the same ones supported in `assert`s, which, when at the very beginning of a function, serve as type annotations for the function parameters.

-These flow tests affect the static types of expressions which are either themselves variables, or a chain of field subscripts with known field names ending in a variable.
+They affect the static types of expressions which are either variables, or a chain of field subscripts with known field names ending in a variable.
 Like these:

 - `x`
 - `x.a`